By Santi, December 31, 2025

 Weight and roof/space considerations

 Plan roof panel placement to avoid shaded areas and watch payload.
-Heavier batteries should be mounted low and near the van’s center to keep handling predictable.
+Heavier batteries should be mounted low and near the van’s center to keep handling steady.

 Printable shopping checklist and wiring notes

-Core items: roof panels, MPPT controller, battery (LiFePO4 recommended), DC-DC charger (if you plan to charge while driving), inverter only if needed, battery monitor + shunt, proper fuses and breakers, and quality wiring.
+Core items: roof panels, MPPT controller, battery (LiFePO4 suggested), and a DC-DC charger if you plan to charge while driving.
+Add an inverter only if needed, plus a battery monitor with shunt, proper fuses and breakers, and good wiring.
 Fuse positive runs at the battery and use correct gauge wiring for each run.

 Quick reference and next steps